U.S. Supreme Court Sides with Polito & Harrington’ Clients Over Limits to Mohegan Tribe’s Immunity

 Have You Been Injured in an Accident at a Connecticut Tribal Casino?

 The Supreme Court’s unanimous ruling is a victory for common sense.
 While tribal courts have their place in our legal system, no accident victim should ever be denied access to the Connecticut courts based solely on a negligent driver’s employment status.
-If you have been injured in any kind of accident, including those that occur within tribal casinos, and need legal assistance from a qualified Waterford personal injury lawyer, call Polito & Associates LLC today at 860-447-3300.
+If you have been injured in any kind of accident, including those that occur within tribal casinos, and need legal assistance from a qualified Waterford personal injury lawyer, call Polito & Harrington LLC today at 860-447-3300.